 Later, I am back in the house.
 I look out into the yard; someone else has arranged a few of these human skull plants on a wall or ledge.
 I feel uncomfortable, as if this is working with demonic forces.
 I have the sense that the man's house is around the corner on Minoru St., like the Alta and Dena house (near where I grew up).

 Dreamed June 28, 1989

-The Dream Institute (1672 University Ave., Berkeley, California) has been home to dream oriented events for the past 10 years.
+The Dream Institute (1672 University Ave., Berkeley, California) has been home to dream oriented events for the past 12 years.
 Art shows, films, lectures, seminars, dream groups and performances are all part of the wide range of offerings.
-For me, the most meaningful aspect has been Culture Dreaming, now called Being-In-Dreaming, a contemplative group experience of dream sharing which becomes a spiritual practice.
+For me, the most meaningful aspect has been Culture Dreaming, now called Deep Dreaming, a contemplative group experience of dream sharing which becomes a spiritual practice.
 Many of the co-created narratives that arise from this process have been presented as dream plays.

 For comparison with the painting, the photo to the right (of a megalithic tomb in West Kennet) comes from ďThe Realm of the Great Goddess,Ē by Sibylle von Cles-Reden, which I purchased in 1963 while working at the Princeton University Bookstore.
 Both the text and the photos were a revelation and made a deep impression, especially the megalithic structures, the plastered skull from Jericho (over 8,000 years old), and the Maltese Hypogeum.
 When traveling to Malta in l998 and l999, I was able to enter some of these soul-stirring sacred sites.
 (Radiant Light (the Hypogeum) and Circle of Life Renewing (Hagar Qim) are paintings based on such sites.)

 The theme of going underground, the Descent to the Underworld, became important to me in doing shamanic work and also in understanding and valuing the role of depression in my life.